Tuxemon/Tuxemon/CONTRIBUTING.md

 ### Pull Request Checklist
 - Fix any conflicts
+- Apply code formatting to changed files
-- Play test the game to confirm your changes don't break anything
+- **Play test the game to confirm your changes don't break anything**

 ## Play testing
 We currently do not have good test coverage.
 Therefore, it is your